danielbeeke/spark/README.md

 # Ideas

-- Use ?
+- [x] Use ?
 SPARQL variables to denote plural and $ to denote singular.
 - Allow optional and propagate to the types.
-- Translate the subject variable always to `iri` and singular.
+- [x] Translate the subject variable always to `iri` and singular.
 - Allow filter() statically and also dynamically.
-- Reconsider the choice of using SPARQL fragments.
-Maybe something that mimics it gives more freedom.
-  - $subject rdfs:label? $label